 A CVT is commonly found in the late model Nissan Rogue, Maxima, Sentra, Altima and Murano.
-Also found in the Jeep Patriot, Jeep Compass and Ford Freestyle and Ford 500, to include certain Mistubishi and Subaru vehicles.
+CVT’s can also found in the Jeep Patriot, Jeep Compass and Ford Freestyle and Ford 500, to include certain Mistubishi and Subaru vehicles.

 Instead of using anywhere from 3 to 9 fixed gears like a traditional automatic transmission, the diameter of the pulleys adjusts constantly depending on the driving situation to provide the optimal gear ratio and power to the wheels.
 It may also be referred to as a stepless, single-speed or pulley transmission.